joapstra/aos-pyez/docs/design.rst

 Template, you can then assign into that Blueprint any specific vendor that provides for such a switch.
 You create these design / build relationships using the other design elements such as Logical Devices, Logical Device Maps, and Rack Types.

-For this version of aos-pyez you are able to manage design Templates as a collection, as described in the :ref:`collections` guide pages.
-As a practical matter, you would use the AOS-Server UI to architect your design Templates.
-You can then use the aos-pyez library to use the Template designs as part of building a Blueprint.
-Alternatively you could use the library to create Logical Devices from saved JSON files.

 .. image:: static/aos-design-template.png